HanabiOno/LinkedlistsinC/README.md

-# C Programming Assignment
+# C Programming

-[Assignment 5] (https://advprog.auc-computing.nl/assignment5.html) for Advanced Programming:
 Linked lists in C and B(S)T

 ###linked lists in C
-The first step of the assignment making a function: ascending is under the file "linkedlists/list.c"
+The first step is making a function: ascending is under the file "linkedlists/list.c"

 >In order to test the function please go to the linkedlist directory and give the following commands:
     $ make list_example